tramitit/guides/en/italy/tax_code_request.md

 ---
-title: "Tax Code Request in Italy"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-meta_title: "How to Request an Italian Tax Code"
-description: "Step by step guide to request an Italian tax code, also known as Codice Fiscale"
+- Italy
+date: '2024-06-07'
+description: Learn how to get the Italian Tax Code for interactions with government agencies, banking, and more.
+Required for residents, workers, and businesses in Italy.
 draft: false
+meta_title: 'Obtaining Codice Fiscale: Essential for Activities in Italy'
+title: 'Obtaining Codice Fiscale: Essential for Activities in Italy'
-translationKey: "italy-tax_code_request"
+translationKey: italy-tax_code_request
 ---

 ## Description
 ### What is it?